MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/scale-out-installation.md

 **PortNumber** is the port for the web site that you are using.
 If you chose to install on the default web site (port 443) then you do not need to supply the port number.

-A typical URL to access the [!INCLUDE[prodshort](../includes/prodshort.md)] web client looks similar to the following:
+A typical URL to access the Dynamics GP web client looks similar to the following:

 https://gpuaweb.contoso.com/GP

 3. After entering the URL, you will be directed to the logon page.
-This is the first page that will be displayed to users who are accessing the [!INCLUDE[prodshort](../includes/prodshort.md)] web client using a Windows Account.
+This is the first page that will be displayed to users who are accessing the Dynamics GP web client using a Windows Account.
 A deployment where users will use an Organizational Account for access will be redirected to the Azure sign in page.

 ![shows the login screen to dynamics gp in the browser.](media/install-web-login-03.png "GP login")

 4. Enter your user credentials.
-These are domain user credentials or machine user credentials for a user that is part of the security group you created to control access to the [!INCLUDE[prodshort](../includes/prodshort.md)] web client.
+These are domain user credentials or machine user credentials for a user that is part of the security group you created to control access to the Dynamics GP web client.
 This security group is described in Chapter 5, “Security groups and user accounts.”
-These are not your [!INCLUDE[prodshort](../includes/prodshort.md)] login name and password.
+These are not your Dynamics GP login name and password.
 Enter your Organization Account credentials, if prompted, on the Azure sign-in page.

 Click **Sign In**.

 5. A session will be created.
 The window you see first will depend on settings for your Dynamics GP user.
-Log in with your [!INCLUDE[prodshort](../includes/prodshort.md)] login name and password.
+Log in with your Dynamics GP login name and password.

--   If your [!INCLUDE[prodshort](../includes/prodshort.md)] user ID has Directory Account information, the [!INCLUDE[prodshort](../includes/prodshort.md)] login window will be displayed.
+-   If your Dynamics GP user ID has Directory Account information, the Dynamics GP login window will be displayed.

  ![shows the login screen to dynamics gp using sql login.](media/install-web-login-01.png "GP login")

-Log in with your [!INCLUDE[prodshort](../includes/prodshort.md)] login name and password.
+Log in with your Dynamics GP login name and password.

--   If your [!INCLUDE[prodshort](../includes/prodshort.md)] user ID has Directory Account information, the Web Client SQL User will be used to access [!INCLUDE[prodshort](../includes/prodshort.md)] data.
+-   If your Dynamics GP user ID has Directory Account information, the Web Client SQL User will be used to access Dynamics GP data.

 **One company**   If you have access to only one company, that company will automatically be used.
-The first page you see in [!INCLUDE[prodshort](../includes/prodshort.md)] will be
+The first page you see in Dynamics GP will be

 **Multiple companies**   If you have access to multiple companies, the Company Login window will be displayed, allowing you to select the company to use.